 Despite this, 54% of North Carolinians support the legalization of recreational marijuana.
 With opposition to recreational marijuana legalization falling substantially over the last three years, it’s possible that in the future NC will legalize recreational use.

-In 2021, the total number of states where recreational consumption is legal rose to 17, along with Washington, D.C.
+Subsequently, the total number of states where recreational consumption is legal rose to 17, along with Washington, D.C.
 At the federal level, the House of Representatives passed a bill last week which allows banks to conduct business with cannabis-related companies in states where marijuana is legal.

 Impact of Legalization